 I've searched everywhere for the author of this verse, I can't seem to find who the created it.
 If you know, please email me so I can credit her/him.
 A valuable resource for pocket puppets is the book Around the World with Finger Puppet Animals by Suzanne Down.
 This book has sweet rhymes, tales and verses along with patterns for finger puppets that you can easily make with felt, needle and thread.
 This book is a must-have for parents of young children and childcare providers.
 If you have a a pocket story or wee friend, I'd love to hear about it in the comment section below.

-Each month in the Heart of the Home course you will receive verses, songs, games and tutorials to inspire more magical moments in your family's life.
+Each month in The Mothering Arts Collective you will receive verses, songs, games and tutorials to inspire more magical moments in your family's life.

 Staying connected with your little one through the day is a practice.
 It requires one to be present, observant and creative.
 When we can devote extra warmth and attention to a few key moments through the day transitions are met with more ease.
 Children can feel a security knowing what will happen next and that you are present.